nilabjaball/ADB_ADF/README.md

 6. In the Browse blobs blade, click  Container, and create a new container with the following
 settings:
 • Name: spark
-• Public access level:  Anonymous
+• Public access level:  Private

 7. In the Settings section of the blade for your blob store, click Access keys and note the Storage account name and key1 values on this blade – you will need these in the next procedure.